10 Optimization

 While I’ve shown the math and code for gradient descent, we’ve still yet to get a good intuition for what the algorithm is doing.
 For this I’ll turn to a visualization.
 What I’m going to do is plot the function curve in black, and on top of it show each step of gradient descent.
 Each red dot on the curve of the function will indicate the point \((x_n,y_n)\) at step \(n\) of the algorithm.
 Successive steps will be connected by a red line.
 Each red line will show which points the algorithm jumps from and to at each step.
 Starting and ending points will be annotated as well.

-To do this I’ll use a helper function plot_gradient_descent, which takes in the same arguments as gradient_descent as well as a few more arguments that do some styling of the plot.
+as well as a few more arguments that do some styling of the plot.
 Internally, all this function is doing is running gradient descent on the given arguments, then plotting the functions, dots, and line segments described.

 I’ll start by showing what gradient descent is doing on the exact same example as above.
 The curve of course is just a parabola sloping upward from the origin.
 The starting point is just \((x_0,f(x_0))=(5,25)\).
 After running for \(N=30\) iterations the algorithm basically settles down to \((x_N,f(x_N)) \approx (0,0)\).
 Notice what’s happening in between though.
 Imagine you dropped a marble into a bowl at the starting point.
 After landing, the marble bounces across the bowl several times as it settles down around the origin, where it rolls around less and less until it eventually dissipates all its kinetic energy and settles down at the bottom of the bowl.

-plot_gradient_descent(f=f, grad_fn=grad_fn, x0=x0, alpha=alpha, n_iters=30,
+=f, grad_fn=grad_fn, x0=x0, alpha=alpha, n_iters=30,

-title=f'$y=x^2$, $\\alpha={alpha}$, $N={30}$, $x_0={x0}$')
+plot_gradient_descent(f=f'$y=x^2$, $\\alpha={alpha}$, $N={30}$, $x_0={x0}$') title

 To illustrate what the learning rate is doing, and how important it is to tune it well, let’s try the same problem in two other cases: a really high learning rate, and a really low learning rate.
 I’ll start with a high learning rate of \(\alpha=1.1\).
 I’ll run the algorithm this time for \(N=20\) iterations.